Saturday, November 30, 2013

 Forgiveness Removes Guilt

 I encourage everyone I know to start a daily forgiveness practice.
 Why?
-Because when we get in the habit of daily forgiveness, over time our guilt will be removed.
+Because when we develop the habit of daily forgiveness, over time our guilt will be removed.

-We all have huge storehouses of unresolved guilt lurking in our subconscious mind.
-We feel guilty for every lie we've ever told, every unkind thought we've ever had, every person we've ever judged or rule we've ever broken.
-We believe we've sinned.
+We all carry huge storehouses of unresolved guilt lurking in our subconscious minds.
+We feel guilty for every lie we've ever told, every unkind thought we've ever had, every person we've ever judged, or rule we've ever broken.
+We believe we have sinned.

-Over the years this guilt builds up.
-However, it's nothing compared to the mother-lode of guilt we create every moment we live separately from god.
-Living as individuals, in our egos and choosing to ignore our true identity and oneness as God's Son*, leaves us with an iceberg of guilt under the surface of our conscious minds.
-Only forgiveness can heal this guilt.
+Over the years, this guilt builds up.
+However, it pales in comparison to the mother-lode of guilt we create every moment we live apart from God.
+Living as individuals in our egos and choosing to ignore our true identity and oneness as God’s Son* leaves us with an iceberg of guilt beneath the surface of our conscious minds.
+Only forgiveness can heal this deep guilt.

 Without forgiveness, we believe we are unworthy.
 Guilt blocks our ability to experience the true gifts which are our inheritance from God.
-These gifts are peace, love, happiness, knowledge, beauty and abundance.
+These gifts include peace, love, happiness, knowledge, beauty, and abundance.

-Here is the key to happiness...do your forgiveness work, and then you will be able to live in God's gifts.
-Forgive and release guilt and you will believe yourself worthy of accepting everything that God has to offer for you.
+Here is the key to happiness: do your forgiveness work, and you will be able to live in God’s gifts.
+Forgive and release guilt, and you will begin to believe yourself worthy of accepting everything that God has to offer.

 *Son--The word Son in A Course of Miracles, refers to the collective Sonship, of which we are all a part, having been created by God.
 We are all his perfect Son, the Christ.